-“My destiny is to be a champion,” the 29-year-old Brazilian states, but that is only part of his ambition.
+“My destiny is to be a world champion,” the 29-year-old Brazilian states, but that is only part of his ambition.
 “My destiny is to be a role model for the kids.
-It is my destiny to be with my family here and keep going with my life.
+It is my destiny to be with my family and to keep moving forward with my life.

-“If I can teach my classes and pass forward what I have learned in mixed martial arts, I can show other people what you can do when you believe in yourself.”
+“If I can teach my classes and pass forward what I have learned through martial arts, I can show other people what you can do when you believe in yourself.”

 There may not be another role model who is more inspiring than Moraes.
-After all, he persevered through the hardest of life’s circumstances to become one of the best flyweights in the world.
+After all, he persevered through the hardest of life’s circumstances to become the best flyweight in the world.

-In April 1988, just days after he was born, his birth mother abandoned him on the streets of Rio De Janeiro.
+In April 1988, just days after he was born, his birth mother abandoned him on the streets of Brasilia, Brazil.
 Needless to say, it was a dangerous place to leave a newborn baby.